Henry-Research/EFEMP1_GTEx_eQTL/README.md

 - **GWAS_Catalog_EFEMP1.tsv** The GWAS catalog provides summary-level finding from genetic assocaition studies.
 Acess the catalog at [EBI GWAS Catalog](https://www.ebi.ac.uk/gwas/).
 Downloading the associations will download all the reported associations for the searched gene as a .tsv file

-- **NCBI_SNP_ALL.vcf** The NCBI SNP data base provides all deposited SNPs for humans.
+- **NCBI_SNP_ALL.vcf.gz** The NCBI SNP data base provides all deposited SNPs for humans.
 Access the up-to-date repository for all known SNPs for humans at [NCBI nih](https://ftp.ncbi.nih.gov/snp/organisms/) and choose the relevant reference genome (human_9606_b151_GRCh38p7), followed by file type (VCF), followed by data type (00-All.vcf.gz)

 # GTEX